yo-404/kiran-foundation/_testis/priya.md

 featured_image: /images/testimonial/priya.png
 ---
-Very useful and prectical,knowledgeable .
-Thank you so much for that.
+Guidance and support from Kiran Foundation is very useful and practical.
+Thank you so much for everything.